muhammadrivaldy/all-about-tech/class_diagram.md

 * Aggregation

-    Aggregation is similar to the association.
-But, the relationship between each class isn't strict.
+    Aggregation is a relationship between classes that isn't strict.
 If one class is removed, another class is still alive by itself.

     ![Dependency](./class_diagram/out/docs/aggregation/Aggregation.png)